 - Best for: above-grade residential walls, most tuckpointing work

-- Why it matters: Type N is flexible enough to accommodate the thermal movement of residential brick walls without cracking.
-It is softer than most residential brick, which is critical - mortar should always be softer than the brick it surrounds.
-When stress occurs (from settlement, thermal cycling, or moisture expansion), the mortar absorbs it rather than transferring it to the brick.
+- Why it matters: Type N is softer than most residential brick, which is critical - mortar should always be softer than the brick it surrounds.
+When stress occurs from settlement, thermal cycling, or moisture expansion, the mortar absorbs it rather than transferring it to the brick face.
+BIA Technical Note 8 identifies Type N as the standard above-grade residential mortar for exactly this reason.

 Type S Mortar